DJ Maze: Music

 DJ, compositor and producer, DJ Maze released about fifty albums and sold more than a million, certified SNEP.
-Mariah Carey, The Black Eyed Peas or Usher asked him to perform the opening act in 17 000 spots venues.
-He also performed in the most prestigious clubs in France, Belgium, Switzerland, England or Dubaï.
+Mariah Carey, The Black Eyed Peas and Usher asked him to perform the opening act in 17,000-person venues.
+He also performed in the most prestigious clubs in France, Belgium, Switzerland, England and Dubai.

 DJ Maze is a Platinum selling artist for "Ragga Connection", a compilation mixed by DJ Xela (February 2002) and then a Gold selling artist for "Ragga Connection 2"(November 2002).

-With seven tracks ranked in the Beatport Top 100 early 2017 and more than 60 000 Facebook fans, DJ Maze no longer has to prove his recognition among DJs and general public.
+With seven tracks ranked in the Beatport Top 100 early 2017 and more than 60 000 Facebook fans, DJ Maze no longer has to prove his recognition among DJs and the general public.

 He collaborated with : Charly Black, Mr Vegas, L'Algérino, Marlo Rank's, NK, General Levy, Sheraz, Rebakam, M'Passi, Cheb Tarik, Ahmed Koma, Big Red, Jmi Sissoko, Djenna, Ejm, Alias L.J, Djam-L, Deen, La Harissa, Shaka Y Dres, Dina Rae, Truth Hurts, Mohamed Lamine, J'One, Atyka, Samplays, Ortal, Blex, Mr R, Rekta, Lyna Mayhem, Colin High, Dirty Ninos, LIM, Beat de Boul, Scred Connexion, Rebakam, Momo Debouzze....

 DJ Maze also had a radio show on a famous French radio (NRJ) and gathered more than one million listeners every night.
 This radio show allowed the release of a compilation : "NRJ Master Mix 2, Mixed by DJ Maze".
 In 2016, DJ Maze recorded a new album in the Big Yard Studio (Kingstone, Jamaique) surrounded by Jamaican artists.
 At the end of March 2017, DJ Maze released a new single : "Wine Nikky Wine" featuring Dane Ray.